 Once the project is set up,the review team will be able to commence the review.
 The system will serve up documents based on the queue being used.
 There is no need to batch documents for review;each user simply clicks on the Start Review button and away they go.

 As the review progresses,appropriate documents are served up based on previous coding decisions.

 When using the Prioritization Queue, the documents that the system deems “relevant” will be served up for review first.As the review progresses, the number of relevant documents being given to reviewers should decrease.

-For the Coverage Queue, documents in the middle range (those with a relevance rank around 50) will be queued up for review to enable as many documents to be categorized as quickly as possible.
+For the Coverage Queue, documents in the middle range (those with a relevance rank around 50) will be queued up for review to enable as many documents to be categorised as quickly as possible.

 The screenshot below is an example of the ranking distribution chart.This is what it should look like toward the end of the review: a small number of documents in the middle and higher rankings, and a large proportion of documents, deemed non-relevant, in the lower rankings.

 At the point in the review where no new relevant documents are being served, it will become necessary to validate the review and by means of elusion testing.

 The elusion test is a process whereby a sample set of documents—which are deemed not relevant and have not been reviewed—is served up to the review team.